A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

-\end{linenomath} Then, by~\eqnref{simplexheight}, $f_t(\sigma')=f_t(\tau)$.
-This taken together with $\tau \prec \sigma'$ shows that $\sigma'$ contributes to the~$k$-indegree of~$\tau$ in direction $\dir_t$. \end{proof}
+\end{linenomath} Then, by~\eqnref{simplexheight}, $f_\tau(\sigma')=f_\tau(\tau)$.
+This taken together with $\tau \prec \sigma'$ shows that~$\sigma'$ contributes to the~$k$-indegree of~$\tau$ in direction $\dir_\tau$. \end{proof}

-Since \lemref{uniqueiso} shows that a single diagram is not sufficient to compute the $k$-indegree, we use an inclusion-exclusion style argument to compute the $k$-indegree in \algref{inkdeg}.
-The first time this algorithm is called, we have not yet computed any entries of $T$.
-Additionally, note that the algorithm is well-defined for $k=1$, and the computation in \alglnref{inkdeg:return} is exactly what is computed in \algref{up-edges}, \alglnref{up-edges:indeg}.
+Although \lemref{uniqueiso} allows us to state formally which cofaces contribute to a simplex's $k$-indegree, the computation of $k$-indegree requires more than a single diagram (see \figref{kindegree}).
+We use an inclusion-exclusion style argument to compute the $k$-indegree in \algref{inkdeg}.
+The first time this algorithm is called, we have not yet computed any entries of $T$, a table that keeps track of any contributors to $k$-indegree that would be double counted.
 We prove the correctness of \algref{inkdeg} in the following theorem.